Thought Provoking

 F. Enhanced human capabilities (and creativity); new experiences

 AI could augment human capabilities, allowing people to tackle complex problems that are beyond the reach of current human intelligence alone.
-This could lead to breakthroughs in science, technology, and other fields, including intellectual challenges.
+This could lead to breakthroughs in science (i.e., climate breakthroughs), technology, and other fields.

 AI could serve as a creative partner, assisting artists, designers, and innovators in exploring new ideas and pushing the boundaries of what is possible in art, science, and technology.
 Consumer services will become hyper-personalized, enabling individuals to be the artist, composer, producer, writer, and consumer all at once.
 Music, for example, may become interactive like games, with new formats likely to be discovered and enabled.
 Such media is already beginning to pour in, in some cases generating a greater proportion of hits than human-made counterparts.

 New kinds of jobs will emerge and new creativity will be unleashed.
 Before the film camera, there was no job for a film producer.
 Entire industries have erupted.
 Entertainment has become more popular, and extreme sports have turned into income-generating professions for many, like the X Games!
 Snowboarding, for example, which was not a profession before, now is.
 Platforms like Etsy and eBay have facilitated global artisans and entrepreneurs, while new technology will likely enable an entirely new world of professions.
-Wattpad has enabled a bevy of new creative writers, and platforms like Pinterest and Tumblr have provided people with an outlet for their creativity, allowing them to be more expressive about their tastes and individuality.
+Inkitt is enabling a bevy of new creative writers, and platforms like Splash people with an outlet for their creativity, allowing them to be more expressive about their music tastes and individuality.

 G. Ethical decision-making and governance